Vivianngozi/Vulnhub-Machines/README.md

-This contains different penetration testing report on machine downloaded from vulnhub.
+This contains different penetration testing report on different machines downloaded from vulnhub.